hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 <details>
 <summary><b>How do we compute strand cross-correlation metrics?</b></summary>
-In order to compute strand cross-correlation metrics we will use an R package called <code>phantompeakqualtools</code>.
+<br>In order to compute strand cross-correlation metrics we will use an R package called <code>phantompeakqualtools</code>.
 We have also set the package up for use on HMS-RC's O2 cluster.
 The command to run this on O2 is:</br></br>
 <pre>
 &#35; Run phantompeakqualtools for a sample R_LIBS_USER=/n/groups/hbctraining/phantompeakqualtools/ \